 Dianne's parents met in New York.
 They married and moved to Hollywood, California.
 They settled in Orange County, where Dianne was born.
 She was 18 when she moved herself to an ocean-front community called San Clemente.

 This was around the time, as she puts it, "when music and art clicked its chord."

 A business venture led her to the Palm Springs area in 1991.
 She had planned on staying for just a few years.
 This area is now called her home.

 At 25, she was the first entrepreneur that was granted permission by the City of Palm Desert to sell flowers and fresh living herbs out on the pedestrian lanes of El Paseo.
 She named her boutique Herbal Gardens.

-Dianne continued to work throughout the years on a children's concept called Paisley Dinosaur, which to this day, she still whole-heartedly believes in and continues to push it forward.
+Dianne continued to work throughout the years on a creative children's concept called Paisley Dinosaur, which to this day, she still whole-heartedly believes in and continues to push it forward.

-In 2008, Dianne hired a company to build a custom built website called benanti.com
+By 2008, Dianne hired a company to create a custom- built site benanti.com

 By 2014, she had the prestigious honor to draw Congressman Dr Raul Ruiz's portrait.

 In 2018, Dianne and her husband Bill pitched Project Paisley Dinosaur and auditioned for